 Fees are payable in advance in accordance with the terms and conditions signed prior to joining the nursery.
-Fees are calculated taking the day rate charged by the nursery multipied by the number of days attendance for the forthcoming month.

-The government funds local authorities to ensure a free part-time early education place is available for every 3 and 4 year old in settings.
+The Government Funds local authorities to ensure a free part-time early education place is available for every 3 and 4 year old in settings.

-Children are entitled to free early years's education, comprising of 15 hours per week for 38 weeks of the year.
+Children are entitled to free early years’ education, comprising of 15 hours per week for 38 weeks of the year.
 Parents do not contribute towards the minimum entitlement but may be charged fees for any services that are additional to the free place.
 The full entitlement of 15 hours can be available and used over 3 days for the AM or PM session.

 From 1st September 2017, 30 hours of free childcare for 3 to 4 in England is being offered to many working parents if you meet the criteria.